-You fellow travelers can hop on either a coach or a sleeper bus, or a motorbike to get to Ha Giang from Hanoi.
+You, fellow travelers, can hop on either a coach, a sleeper bus, or a motorbike to get to Ha Giang from Hanoi.
 Private car and tour options are still more accessible to the Vietnamese at this moment rather than to foreigners, so your best bet is planning on an adventure to Ha Giang by yourself.
 Just in case, Hanoi Journey is the most well-received private car operator to Ha Giang right now, with fun-loving private tour guides.
 But it will surely be more rewarding to explore all the places personally on the back of a bike, won’t it?
-And try to spend at least three days to actually discover Ha Giang to the fullest.
+And try to spend at least three days there to actually discover Ha Giang to the fullest.

 There aren’t many travel options to choose from, and while most of them are easy enough, there is one thing to take care of if you want to fully explore the beauty of Ha Giang – getting a local travel permit to visit preserved remote villages, which are usually the farthest and the most beautiful destinations such as Meo Vac, Dong Van, and Lung Cu etc.

 A permit is not that hard to obtain.
 When you book an accommodation, just ask your hosts and they will surely assist you in getting one.
-You can check our recommendations for staying in Ha Giang right here <click>.
+You can check our recommendations for staying in Ha Giang right here.
 And if you have to do it by yourself, once you are in Ha Giang, head to the immigration office at 415a Tran Phu street.
 The officer will just need to file some information from your travel documents (i.e passport) and also your motorbike registration number if you get there by bike.
 The permit costs only around 10 USD, and there is also an office in Meo Vac town’s police station in case you forget to get one in Ha Giang city.

 How to get from Hanoi to Ha Giang?